 There have been sixteen states that have proposed to adopt the FMV acquisition rate mechanisms, with twelve states passing it into legislation.
 New York has neither adopted nor proposed any FMV policies and is currently unlikely to do so.
 Since 2018, New York state has budgeted $4 billion for clean water infrastructure and fulfills the Governor’s $5 billion clean water commitment.
 Additionally, the passing of the Bipartisan Infrastructure Bill would provide further funding for clean water infrastructure.
 With the large sum of funds available for needy small water system owner/operators, the need for larger utility acquisition is unnecessary.
 However, there may be a benefit for future implementation of FMV policies to consolidate water system management and provide operational expertise.

-If you need additional assistance understanding the new appraisal methodology and its advantages to your small or large system, please contact Walden by calling 516-701-1681.
+If you need additional assistance understanding the new appraisal methodology and its advantages to your system, please contact Walden by calling 516-701-1681.
+For more information about Walden’s utility valuation services, click here.